kevinma0/kevinma0.github.io/_pages/hitchhiking.md

   <header class="tc-ns pt4 pt5-ns">
-    <h1 class="f3 fw7 f2-m f-subheadline-l font-body measure lh-title mt0">Hitchhiking</h1>
+    <h1 class="f3 fw7 f2-m f-subheadline-l font-body measure lh-title mt0">Hitchhiking Pt.
+1</h1>
-    <time class="f5 f4-l db fw1 font-body mb4"> October 15th, 2017</time>
+    <time class="f5 f4-l db fw1 font-body mb4"> January 15th, 2018</time>
     <img class="w-100 dib center-ns measure f3" src="/assets/img/hitching/opening.jpg" alt=""/>
   </header>

-  Earlier this year, I found myself hundreds of miles from home, in a strange neighborhood.
+  Earlier last year, I found myself hundreds of miles from home, in a strange neighborhood.
 It was the first night of a hitchhiking trip across the country, and I was looking for a place to roll out my sleeping bag.

   The LA lights twinkled in the distance as dusk fell.

 <div class="cover">
 <iframe src="https://player.vimeo.com/video/242748906" width="100%" height="335" class="mt4 mt5-ns" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

 Months ago, I was sitting in Jane Law's cozy office.
-I had taken a fantastic course with her the previous spring, and I wanted to let her to know how much I had enjoyed it.
+I had taken a mindblowing course with her the previous spring, and I wanted to let her to know how much I had enjoyed it.
 At least that’s what I thought at the time.
 My days in Ithaca were numbered, and I felt a strange urgency to be reconciled with what I thought of as the past.

-Her words came to my mind whenever I was unsure of myself, as was the case now:
+Her advice came to my mind whenever I was unsure of myself, as was the case now:

 “Go, go far away.”